-Kate Barr (she/her) is president and CEO of Propel Nonprofits, whose mission is to fuel the impact and effectiveness of nonprofits with guidance, expertise, and capital.
-She provides strategic leadership in partnership with the board of directors and oversees strategic and business planning and external relations.
-She led the merger of Nonprofits Assistance Fund and MAP for Nonprofits in 2017 to create a premier resource for nonprofits in the region.
-She is a national leader, speaker, and writer on nonprofit strategy and finance and is an adjunct faculty member at the University of Minnesota Humphrey School.
+Kate Barr is president and CEO of Propel Nonprofits, whose mission is to fuel the impact and effectiveness of nonprofits with guidance, expertise and capital.
+She oversees strategic and business planning, development and external relations.
+She led the merger of Nonprofits Assistance Fund and MAP for Nonprofits in 2017 to create a premier resource for nonprofits.
+She is a national leader, speaker and writer on nonprofit strategy and finance.
 Before joining the organization in 2000, Kate was a bank executive and an arts administrator.
-She has served on numerous boards of directors, currently as board chair at the Jerome Foundation.
+She has served on numerous nonprofit boards, currently for Borealis Philanthropy, and the Jerome and Camargo Foundations.

 Breakout Session Speakers

 Gaye Adams Massey is the chief executive officer of YWCA St. Paul.
 Prior to her role with YWCA St. Paul, Gaye served as a senior deputy general counsel for UnitedHealth Group, and general counsel of its Ovations division.
 Previously, she served as vice president & general counsel for QualChoice Health Plan, was a senior counsel at Aetna Inc., and practiced with the law firm of Crowell & Moring in Washington, D.C.
 Gaye is a fellow of the American Bar Foundation, serves on the board of Medica, and is a trustee of the Lawyers Committee for Civil Rights Under Law.
 She is a member of the Ramsey County Workforce Innovation Board, the President’s advisory council of Saint Paul College, and the Partnership Council of St. Paul Promise Neighborhood.